 If you visit a storefront payday lender, they are likely following the laws.
 Yes, they might be predatory scumbags, but they probably have a license with the state.

 However, once you go online, it’s the wild west.
 Some online lenders play by the rules, but many do not.
-Many of the online lenders are based offshore or on Indian reservations (see this post on tribal loans for more info).
+Many of the online lenders are based offshore or on Indian reservations.

 These lenders may not have a license and use loopholes like tribal immunity to bypass the laws.
 There is nothing — even the law — stopping them from giving you a second payday loan even if you already have one.